highchair/artinruins-com/_property/wilkinson-building-pvd.md

 images:
   - url: wilkinson-ppl-1900-01.jpg
-    caption: 'Photograph of the William Wilkinson Building from the corner of Westminster Street and Eddy Street.
-The storefront is for Edward C. Almy & Co., advertising Ladies & Children’s Cloaks & Suits.'
     alt: 'A five-story, four-bay wide commercial building of red brick and stone.
 Ground-floor windows are large plate glass with steel columns and a central entrance on Westminster Street.
 Bay windows located on the front-right corner extended from the second story to the forth but have since been removed.'
+    caption: 'Photograph of the William Wilkinson Building from the corner of Westminster Street and Eddy Street.
+The storefront is for Edward C. Almy & Co., advertising Ladies & Children’s Cloaks & Suits.'
+    sizes: '868, 1024'
   - url: wilkinson-jh-2002-04-01.jpg
     caption: 'A small, early photo from 2002 of the decorative stone sheating that covered half of the first and all of the second stories.'
+    sizes: '575, 610'
   - url: wilkinson-jh-2003-10-01.jpg
+    sizes: '480, 640'
   - url: wilkinson-jh-2003-10-02.jpg
     caption: 'A crude attempt to tile the whole building together back when digital cameras were a thing and phones with features that auto-stitched photos together didn’t exist'
+    sizes: '1053, 900'
   - url: wilkinson-jh-2004-06-01.jpg
+    sizes: '1200, 900'
   - url: wilkinson-cornish-2015-01.jpg
+    sizes: '1200, 938'

 imagescredit: 'Contribution by the <a href="//provlibdigital.org/islandora/object/islandora%3A10592" target="_blank">Rhode Island Photo Collection</a>, Providence Public Library, and Cornish Associates'